 With all hope being lost on my husband, as not a dessert eater, it was down to me.
 What a choice I had. treacle sponge is always a good call, though, generally my go-to after a Sunday lunch.
 Cookie dough cream pie sounded ah-ma-zing, though, I couldn’t help but think a bowl of Ben and Jerry’s cookie dough ice-cream would definitely be a better call, then there was a simple but yummy sounding caramel apple crumble.
 My belly was near full, so this seemed like a good call and thankfully, when it arrived at the table, the slice was just perfect.

-In conclusion, our first visit to the Rosette was as expected and ticked all the boxes.
+In conclusion, our first visit to the Rosette, sizzling pub in Scarborough, was as expected and ticked all the boxes.
 Clean, updated, friendly, reasonably priced, yummy food.
-It’s also a point to mention that The Rosette is a family friendly pub, with a children’s menu and ample sized play area to the rear.
+It’s also a point to mention that The Rosette is a family friendly pub, with a children’s menu and ample sized play area to the rear and seating area.
+Hello Summer.

-It is definitely somewhere that I have since recommended to people to try and will be returning to ourselves, with friends and a little boy in tow.
+It is definitely somewhere that I have since recommended to people to try and will be returning to ourselves, with friends or with our little boy.
+A sizzling pub in Scarborough is a welcomed one.